qdrant/benchmark-cohere-wiki-50m/README.md

 python3 -m run --engines qdrant-rescore-only --datasets cohere-wiki-50m-test-only --skip-upload
 ```

-It will download the reference queries, run the benchmark and save report to `results/` directory.
+It will download the reference queries, run the benchmark, and save the report to the `results/` directory.

 ## Results